MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/mixed-reality-overview.md

 ## Prerequisites

 1. [Enable the mixed reality features for each app](#enable-the-mixed-reality-features-for-each-app).
 2. You'll need a mixed reality-capable device.
-Any [ARCore capable device](https://developers.google.com/ar/discover/supported-devices) is supported.
+Any [ARCore capable device](https://developers.google.com/ar/discover/supported-devices) is supported, as are [certain Apple iOS devices](https://www.apple.com/augmented-reality/).
 3. Use a [Power Apps Preview Program environment](/power-platform/admin/preview-environments).

 ### Enable the mixed reality features for each app